eliseokeefe/stress_score_application/README.md

 # Iteration 1

 During this iteration, we worked on creating the foundation of our application.
 This includes:
-- HTML/CSS skeleton
+- HTML/CSS skeletons
-- JS file
+- Starting to write JS file
 - Importation of Kaggle Data Set
 - Data Cleaning/Processing